BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Related Works

 \subsection{New Attention Variants}

 Beyond the above methods, alternative mechanisms include Sliding Window Attention~\cite{beltagy2020longformer}, Linear or Gated Attention~\cite{qiu2025gated}, and State-Space Models (SSM)~\cite{gu2023mamba}.
-Native Sparse Attention (NSA)~\cite{yuan2025native} and DeepSeek Sparse Attention (DSA)~\cite{deepseekai2024deepseekv32} while effective in some regimes, they often require architectural changes or retraining.
-By contrast, \algname{} is a post-training method that accelerates both prefill and decode without proxy scores or complex pre-computation, integrating seamlessly with FlashAttention implementations.
+Native Sparse Attention (NSA)~\cite{yuan2025native} and DeepSeek Sparse Attention (DSA)~\cite{deepseekai2024deepseekv32}, while effective in some regimes, often require architectural changes and training.
+By contrast, \algname{} is a training-free method that accelerates both prefill and decode without proxy scores or complex pre-computation, integrating seamlessly with FlashAttention implementations.